cyberreinxy/reinmax_dev_labs/README.md

     > **Note:** This project follows the Conventional Commits specification for commit messages.
 Please adhere to this standard when contributing.

+    > **Important for Vercel Deployment:** The `.env` file is for local development only and should be listed in your `.gitignore`.
+For deployment, you must set the `GEMINI_API_KEYS` environment variable directly in your Vercel project settings.

     For more detailed contribution guidelines, please see `CONTRIBUTING.md`.

     ```env